What Is the Whole Life Challenge?

 The problem is these challenges don’t replicate reality.
 They put people in “survival mode” and challenge them to try to “make it.”
 It’s been repeatedly shown that for a limited amount of time people can make it (think Marine Corps boot camp, shows like “Survivor,” or any local eight-week boot camp program).
 We are all programmed to temporarily adjust our lives to survive these extreme conditions.
 We can do it.
 So, in a sense, these sorts of challenges “work.”

 But if you take a longer lens look at the definition of “work,” what does it really mean?
 Does it mean surviving the extreme for twelve weeks and then going back to the way your life was before?
-What if it meant you made small habit changes over eight-weeks and they were still present and having an impact a year, two years, or even ten years later?
+What if it meant you made small habit changes over six weeks and they were still present and having an impact a year, two years, or even ten years later?
 How about for the rest of your life?

 Most masters of any discipline will tell you that while it may look like they have nothing left to learn, they are still not “there” yet.
 They are constantly learning, tweaking, practicing, growing, and understanding right up until the moment they die.
 This is the real premise of the Whole Life Challenge.